kangsoon-dev/oneplatform/PRD.md

 **Left Navigation:**
 - Persistent, always visible
-- Minimal width by default (icon only), expanded when icon is selected
+- Minimal width by default (icon only)
-- Expandable/collapsible accordion for each domain
 - Active state highlighting for current domain and app
 - Smooth transitions and animations
 - Icon + label for domains